 Public Employees Retirement System (PERS) Eligibility to participate All Authority full-time employees, except those covered by other pension plans.
-Authority establishing contribution obligations and benefit provisions State Statute Plan Member's contribution rate 4.50% for members hired prior to July 1, 2015 and 6.00% for members hired after July 1, 2015 The Authority's contribution rate 10.00% for the year ended June 30, 2019 11.00% for the year ended June 30, 2018 Period required to vest Five years prior to July 1, 2015 and ten years subsequent to July 1, 2015 Benefits and eligibility for distribution Prior to July 1, 2015: A member who has attained age 60 and has earned 5 years or more of contributing service or age 55 if the sum of his/her age plus years of credited service is equal to or greater than 80.
+Authority establishing contribution obligations and benefit provisions State Statute Plan Member's contribution rate 4.50% for members hired prior to July 1, 2015 and 6.00% for members hired after July 1, 2015 The Authority's contribution rate 10.00% for the year ended June 30, 2020 and 2019 Period required to vest Five years prior to July 1, 2015 and ten years subsequent to July 1, 2015 Benefits and eligibility for distribution Prior to July 1, 2015: A member who has attained age 60 and has earned 5 years or more of contributing service or age 55 if the sum of his/her age plus years of credited service is equal to or greater than 80.
 The final average salary (three highest consecutive years in the last 15) times the years of service times 2% equals the annual retirement benefit.
 Subsequent to July 1, 2015: A member who has attained age 62 and has earned 10 years or more of contributing service, or age 55 if sum of his/her age plus years of credited service is equal to or greater than 80.
-The final average salary (three highest consecutive

-years in the last 15) times the years of service

-times 2% equals the annual retirement benefit.
+The final average salary (three highest consecutive years in the last 15) times the years of service Deferred retirement portion times 2% equals the annual retirement benefit.
+No Provisions for: 110 Cost of living No Death benefits Yes

-Deferred retirement portion No

-Provisions for:

-Cost of living No

-Death benefits Yes